Posted on October 24, 2020

 “I have crippling pain from severe arthritis in my hip which makes life with two small children difficult and distressing.
 Katy brought me so much pain relief and released my limbs so much the first time she ‘pinned me’ that I burst out crying.
 She keeps me moving and smiling.
 She is magic.
 And lovely” JH

-Category: Tagged: acupuncture for anxiety, acupuncture for back pain, acupuncture for headache, acupuncture points, acupuncturist, acupuncturist Brighton, acupuncturist Sussex, anxiety, bacc acupuncture, back pain, benefits of acupuncture, british acupuncture council, chronic pain, fertility, five elements acupuncture, holistic medicine, mental health, natural childbirth, pain management, pain relief, rheumatic diseases, skin diseases, traditional chinese medicine
+Category: Tagged: acupuncture for anxiety, acupuncture for back pain, acupuncture for headache, acupuncture near me, acupuncture points, acupuncturist, acupuncturist Brighton, acupuncturist Sussex, anxiety, bacc acupuncture, back pain, benefits of acupuncture, british acupuncture council, chronic pain, fertility, five elements acupuncture, holistic medicine, mental health, natural childbirth, pain management, pain relief, rheumatic diseases, skin diseases, traditional chinese medicine